rosieRRRRR/pqhd/README.md

 # **25. Retention Time Lock (RTL)**

 Retention Time Lock (RTL) is an optional operational mechanism that reduces the time a Bitcoin transaction is visible in the mempool before confirmation.
 RTL prevents a transaction from becoming valid until a specified future block height or timestamp, and PQHD signers only authorise spends that contain this future-dated timelock.
-The wallet broadcasts the fully signed transaction shortly before the timelock expires, creating a controlled **Retention Window** (typically 30–90 seconds) instead of the standard ~10-minute mempool exposure.
-RTL reduces the opportunity for fee-based or timing-based attacks but is not a cryptographic security feature and does not provide quantum resistance.
-RTL is fully compatible with Bitcoin consensus rules.
+The wallet broadcasts the fully signed transaction shortly before the timelock expires, creating a controlled Retention Window (typically 30–90 seconds).
+An optional Time-Lock Extension (TLE) allows safely shifting the activation time when the Retention Window becomes too tight.
+RTL and TLE are visibility-minimisation techniques, not cryptographic security features, and remain fully compatible with Bitcoin consensus rules.

 ---